 - Transnational network of innovative practitioners, researchers and civil society actors equipped with a sound knowledge of national, European, and International inclusive education policies relevant for history and citizenship.
 This network will continue to collaborate on raising further awareness of the importance of inclusive history and citizenship education;

 - Strengthen capacities of partner organisations and affiliates to implement strategies for inclusion in history and citizenship education through teacher training, classroom practice and advocacy initiatives.
-The partner organisations will gain new competences and expertise that they will be able to further use and develop in their own contexts to bridge the theory to practice gap in the field and enhanced the relevance, effectiveness, and quality of inclusive history and citizenship education locally;
+The partner organisations gained new competences and expertise that they are able to further use and develop in their own contexts to bridge the theory to practice gap in the field and enhanced the relevance, effectiveness, and quality of inclusive history and citizenship education locally;

 - Transferable model on the implementation of strategies for inclusion related to the learning of subject specific competences that can be adapted for use in other subjects.